 Inglis House is a specialty nursing care facility providing long-term, residential care for 252 adults with physical disabilities, including multiple sclerosis, cerebral palsy, spinal cord injury and stroke, among others.
 Residents receive rehabilitative medical and nursing care; physical, occupational and speech therapies; and a selection of more than 10 social enrichment and therapeutic recreation programs every day.

-Inglis Community Based Services supports more than 800 people living independently in the community through resources including: accessible housing, care management (helping people navigate the health care system), a day program, Adapted Technology training and community employment.
+Inglis Community Support Services supports more than 800 people living independently in the community through resources including accessible housing, care management (helping people navigate the health care system), a day program, Adapted Technology training and community employment.

 All Inglis services and programs are designed to enable people with physical disabilities to enjoy life with the greatest amount of independence and mobility.